-Genetic signature reveals new way to classify gum diseaseMarch 21st, 2014 in Dentistry /
+Genetic signature reveals new way to classify gum diseaseMarch 21, 2014 in Medicine & Health / Dentistry

 Researchers at Columbia University Medical Center (CUMC) have devised a new system for classifying periodontal disease based on the genetic signature of affected tissue, rather than on clinical signs and symptoms.
 The new classification system, the first of its kind, may allow for earlier detection and more individualized treatment of severe periodontitis, before loss of teeth and supportive bone occurs.
 The findings were published recently in the online edition of the Journal of Dental Research.

 Currently, periodontal disease is classified as either "chronic" or "aggressive," based on clinical signs and symptoms, such as severity of gum swelling and extent of bone loss.
 "However, there is much overlap between the two classes," said study leader Panos N. Papapanou, DDS, PhD, professor and chair of oral and diagnostic sciences at the College of Dental Medicine at CUMC.
 "Many patients with severe symptoms can be effectively treated, while others with seemingly less severe infection may continue to lose support around their teeth even after therapy.
 Basically, we don't know whether a periodontal infection is truly aggressive until severe, irreversible damage has occurred."